What Car Insurance Do Pizza Delivery Drivers Need?

 There are different types of coverage available for commercial use policies, and not all of them will apply to you.
 You do not need a full commercial use insurance package to deliver pizza.
 You will, however, need to have specific commercial use liability coverage that covers you in an accident while you are on the clock.
 Getting rates for such policies can be difficult without talking directly to an agent.

-What Will Happen with Personal Use Policy
+What Will Happen If You Use Your Personal Policy While Delivering Pizzas?

 If you just have a personal use car insurance policy and you get into an accident while delivering pizza, several things might happen.
 First, your car insurance claim could be denied because you were using your vehicle for commercial use.
 Even if your car insurance company decides to pay the claim, they are likely to cancel your policy either immediately or after the current policy term has ended.

 Your car insurance company can and might both deny your claim and drop you as a customer immediately.
 If you did not disclose that you were using your car for commercial deliveries, the car insurance company can claim misrepresentation.
-Misrepresentation is a form of insurance fraud, and not only leads to denied claims and cancelled policies, but in extreme cases may even result in criminal charges if you are not honest about the use of your vehicle when you file the claim.
+Misrepresentation is a form of insurance fraud, and not only leads to denied claims and canceled policies but in extreme cases may even result in criminal charges if you are not honest about the use of your vehicle when you file the claim.

 If your car insurance company denies your claim, you may have additional consequences.
 You could face traffic violations for not having appropriate car insurance coverage.
 You can also face penalties from the state or your local DMV for not having coverage.
 You will also be responsible for paying for the damages and injuries of the other driver out of your own pocket, and you could wind up in a courtroom with a lawsuit against you if you are unable or unwilling to pay.

-Getting the Right Coverage
+Getting the Right Coverage for Pizza Delivery Car Insurance

 If you are a pizza delivery driver looking for new car insurance coverage, it is a good idea to call around and talk to insurance agents to get the best rates.
-Getting online quotes may not be sufficient, unless the online quote system for that company offers you the ability to opt for commercial use of your vehicle.
+Getting online quotes may not be sufficient unless the online quote system for that company offers you the ability to opt for commercial use of your vehicle.
 If you are unsure what car insurance coverage you need, talking to an agent is your best bet.

 You may not need a standard commercial car insurance policy.
 If you are not self-employed, you will not need certain types of commercial coverage.
 It is a good idea to talk to an agent and discuss what the vehicle will be used for, and what coverage options are necessary to get claims paid in case of an accident.